holographxyz/holograph-protocol/README.md

 ### The `mainet` branch

-The `master` branch contains the code for our latest "stable" mainnet releases.
+The `mainnet` branch contains the code for our latest "stable" mainnet releases.
 Updates from `mainnet` always come from the `testnet` branch.
 We only ever update the `mainnet` branch when we intend to deploy code that has been tested on testnets to all mainnet networks supported by the Holograph protocol.
 Our update process takes the form of a PR merging the `testnet` branch into the `mainnet` branch.

+### The `testnet` branch

+The `testnet` branch continas the code that is the latest stable testnet release for all supported networks.
+This branch is deployed and circulated for beta users of the protocol.
+Updates are merged in from the `develop` branch once they're ready for broad usage.

 ### The `develop` branch